Age verification on X – how does it work and do you need to do it?

 However it says "Stripe will retain the data as long as the user remains a creator."

-As mentioned, demand for VPNs in the UK has soared.
-Users believe connecting to a server in another country can help them avoid age verification checks.
+As mentioned, demand for VPNs in the UK, US, and Australia has soared with the introduction of age verification.
+Users believe connecting to a server in another country could help them avoid age verification checks.

-In the case of X, user reports suggest that VPNs alone can't unblock content on the app.
-There is an option within X's settings to change your location and if this is set to the UK, content will be blocked regardless of whether you use a VPN or not.
+In the case of X, user reports suggested that VPNs alone can't unblock content on the app.
+There is an option within X's settings to change your location and if this is set to a country with age verification laws, content will be blocked regardless of whether you use a VPN or not.

 Originally, it appeared as though changing this location was enough to avoid the checks and unblock content – but this no longer seems to be the case.